Borsch was probably the first soup I learned to cook. And I learned only by looking at how my mama cooked it.

 Directions:

-1. In a large stainless steel pot over medium heat, add the olive oil and sauté the onion, about 5 minutes, or as long as it takes you to chop/slice up the other vegetables starting with potatoes, carrots, cabbage, beets and tomatoes.
+- In a large stainless steel pot over medium heat, add the olive oil and sauté the onion for about 5 minutes, or as long as it takes you to chop/slice up the other vegetables, starting with potatoes, carrots, cabbage, beets, and tomatoes.
 Add each vegetable to the pot as you finish chopping it up.

-2. After adding the tomatoes cook for 3-5 more minutes stirring a couple of times.
-Vegetables should sauté for 15-20 minutes from beginning to end.
+- After adding the tomatoes, cook for 3-5 more minutes, stirring a couple of times.
+The vegetables should sauté for 15-20 minutes from beginning to end.

-3. Add as much water and/or broth as you like to reach the thickness that you prefer.
-I like my borsch thick, so I add water just to cover the vegetables.
+- Add as much water and/or broth as you like to reach your preferred thickness.
+I like my Borsch thick, so I add water just to cover the vegetables.

-4. Bring to a boil and let it cook for just a couple of minutes.
-Check if potatoes are done.
-When they are soft add salt and pepper, garlic and herbs and take off the heat.
+- Bring it to a boil and let it cook for a few minutes.
+Check to see if the potatoes are done.
+When they are soft, add salt, pepper, garlic, and herbs and take off the heat.

-6. Cover and refrigerate the leftovers – Borsch gets even better after a day or two in the fridge!
+- Cover and refrigerate the leftovers – Borsch gets even better in the fridge after a day or two!